Tom Jolliffe presides over a showdown between the cult 1987 vampire flicks The Lost Boys and Near Dark…

 Bad boys, bad girls, the where are they now brigade and cult icons: the cast

 Both films feature an eclectic ensemble of characters, and indeed the cast playing them.
 You have the dangerous elements first of all.
 For the Boys, is one of Hollywood’s biggest bad boys, Kiefer Sutherland.
 Renowned for his wild partying and outrageous antics, as well as unpredictability on set, he brings to his role as David an air of cool menace.
 He’s like the kid at school everyone feared, but also thought was badass.
 To be secretly admired, but not to fuck with.
 For the opposition is Lance Henriksen, an actor known for his intensity and propensity for movie villainy as well as being very method.
 Reportedly, he was original choice to play the Terminator, and even turned up to audition with tin foil on his head to make himself look like a robot and then stayed in character.
 It’s possible he may have scared the seemingly unscarable James Cameron!
-Near Dark of course features the James Cameron crew.
-Regular performers for the King Of The World, Henriksen, Bill Paxton and Jenette Goldstein.
+Near Dark of course features the James Cameron crew, including Lance Henriksen, Bill Paxton and Jenette Goldstein.

 Winner: The Lost Boys